devbit-showcases/EliasVerstappe/README.md

 }
 ```

 As I said, we need to read the content of a register.
-To do that you first have to put a 'pointer' on the address where you want to read data from.
+In order to do that you first have to put a 'pointer' on the address where you want to read data from.

 That is indicated by the `// Write` part.
-We write `0x00`, wich is the address for the Chip ID.
+We write `0x00`, which is the address for the Chip ID.
 After a short delay, the read function is executed.
 The function returns the Chip ID.

-For the buttons the function is very similair. the only part that changes is the register address where data is read from (changes from `0x00` to `0x03`).
+For the buttons the function is very similar.
+The only part that changes is the register address where data is read from (changes from `0x00` to `0x03`).

-### Leds
+### LEDs

-To use the leds, we first need to enable the oscillator and then enable PWM control.
+To use the LEDs, we first need to enable the oscillator and then enable PWM control.
-All of that is done in the `TLC59116` default contructor.
+All of that is done in the `TLC59116` default constructor.
 First the I2C connection is established and then the `initialize` function is called, which enables the oscillator (via the `enable` function in the `initialize` function).
-Thereafter PWM is enaled.
+Thereafter PWM is enabled.

-I have also made various functions that control the leds such as enabling a single led, all leds, clear one or all leds...
+I have also made various functions that control the LEDs such as enabling a single LED, all LEDs, or to clear one or all LEDs...

-You will also find a couple functions that perform animations.
+You will also find a couple of functions that perform animations.

 Here you can see the `setLedNr` function, which makes a certain LED light up in the color you want.